Welcome to today's edition of the Rush 24-7 podcast.

 I don't even know.

-Snurdley, check my memory here.
+Snerdley, check my memory here.

-You you screen the calls.
+You screened the calls.

-Have we had any calls from angry Trumpists feeling like they're being double crossed out there?
+Have we had any calls from angry Trumpists feeling like they're being double-crossed out there?

 All right.